Radar in World War II: Ground-Controlled Intercept

-Systems similar to CH were later adapted with a new display to produce the Ground-Controlled Intercept (GCI) stations in January 1941.
-In these systems, the antenna was rotated mechanically, followed by the display on the operator's console.
-That is, instead of a single line across the bottom of the display from left to right, the line was rotated around the screen at the same speed as the antenna was turning.

-The result was a 2-D display of the air space around the station with the operator in the middle, with all the aircraft appearing as dots in the proper location in space.
-Called plan position indicators (PPI), these simplified the amount of work needed to track a target on the operator's part.
+In 1940, systems similar to 1.5 meter CHL were adapted to produce the Ground-Controlled Intercept (GCI).
+In January 1941, they became operational, and used an antenna rotated mechanically over a hemisphere to track target and interceptor simultaneously.
+A CRT map display was added, called plan position indicators (PPI), which rotated with the antenna.

 Philo Taylor Farnsworth refined a version of his picture tube (cathode ray tube, or CRT) and called it an "Iatron".
 It could store an image for milliseconds to minutes (even hours).
 One version that kept an image alive about a second before fading, proved to be a useful addition to the evolution of radar.
 This slow-to-fade display tube was used by air traffic controllers from the very beginning of radar.

 Aircraft Intercept

-The Luftwaffe took to avoiding intercepting fighters by flying at night and in bad weather.
-Although the RAF control stations were aware of the location of the bombers, there was little they could do about them unless fighter pilots made visual contact.

-This problem had already been foreseen, and a successful programme, started in 1936 by Edward George Bowen, developed a miniaturized RDF system suitable for aircraft, the on-board aircraft interception radar (AI) set (Watson-Watt called the CH sets the RDF-1 and the AI the RDF-2A).
-Initial AI sets were first made available to the RAF in 1939 and fitted to Bristol Blenheim aircraft (replaced quickly by Bristol Beaufighters).
-These measures greatly increased Luftwaffe loss rates.
+In 1936, Edward George Bowen, developed an RDF system suitable for aircraft, overcoming the limitations associated with CH, especially directing interceptors at night or inclement weather.
+The aircraft interception radar Watson-Watt called RDF-2A, since CH was RDF-1.
+Initial AI sets were first made available to the RAF in 1939 and fitted to night fighter Bristol Blenheims.

 Later in the war, British Mosquito night intruder aircraft were fitted with AI Mk VIII and later derivatives, which with Serrate allowed them to track down German night fighters from their Lichtenstein signal emissions, as well as a device named Perfectos that tracked German IFF.
 As a countermeasure, the German night fighters employed Naxos ZR radar signal detectors.